ARMmbed/mbed-client/porting-guide.md

 general, `yotta` downloads and installs the necessary modules over the internet from the public yotta Registry (which saves published versions of modules) or from a specified source control URL.

-# Building and Testing mbed client
+# Building and Testing mbed Client

-Before embarking on your own port, you should build the core mbed client for an existing compilation target to get an understanding of how the mbed client builds.
-You can find a general guide for building the mbed client and its example application in the release notes for mbed client.
+Before embarking on your own port, you should build the core mbed Client for an existing compilation target to get an understanding of how the mbed Client builds.
+You can find a general guide for building the mbed Client and its example application in the mbed Client release notes.

 # Components of mbed Client